DeFilippis/academic-kickstart/content/home/prizes.md

 Prizes will be awarded as follows:

-* Two $100 prizes will be awarded for the top two questions in the "Democrat False Belief" category
+* Two $100 prizes will be awarded for the top two questions in the “Democrat False Beliefs” category
-* Two $100 prizes will be awarded for the top two questions in the "Republican False Belief" category
+* Two $100 prizes will be awarded for the top two questions in the “Republican False Beliefs” category
-* $100 prizes will be awarded to any question that we determine to be of "high-quality" (see Judging page for details)
+* $100 prizes will be awarded to any question that we determine to be of “high-quality” (see Judging page for details)